Vagal nerve stimulation for epilepsy and depression

 - In 2019, the HCA director selected VNS for re-review based on newly available evidence published since the 2009 assessment which could change the original coverage determination.

-- A re-review of vagal nerve stimulation for epilepsy and depression is now pending.
+- A re-review of vagal nerve stimulation for epilepsy and depression is now in process.

 Concerns about safety, efficacy and costs regarding whether vagal nerve stimulation (VNS) provides adequate treatment for epilepsy and depression.
 VNS has been shown to affect blood flow to different parts of the brain, and affect neurotransmitters which are implicated in depression.
 Important clinical questions remain, especially around the efficacy of using of VNS to treat epilepsy and depression.